Have you been to a bookshop lately? There’s some rather offensive language plastered across the self-help section. See if you can spot the trend:

 If you’re sensitive to your audience, you’ll be able to judge what’s right and what isn’t.
 Sprinkling some salty language in a job interview probably won’t do you any favours, but if it’s during after-work drinks with the team, the boss likely won’t mind hearing a few fruitful adjectives.

-And swearing won’t work in every situation.
-Emma Byrne highlights the negative side:
+Swearing simply won’t work in every situation; you’ve got to pick the right timing.
+Emma Byrne highlights the negative side of it:

 "One of the dangers of our emotional response to strong language is that we often pay more attention to tone than content.”